wacncontent/CustomizeTool/addCommentOutput/articles/service-fabric/service-fabric-manage-your-service-index.md

 <properties
-   pageTitle="Manage a Service Fabric service | Microsoft Azure" description="Conceptual information and tutorials that help you understand how to manage a Service Fabric service." services="service-fabric" documentationCenter=".net"
+   pageTitle="Manage a Service Fabric service | Windows Azure" description="Conceptual information and tutorials that help you understand how to manage a Service Fabric service." services="service-fabric" documentationCenter=".net"